chembl/surechembl-data-client/README.md

 Back file loading should be performed once for each historic year, while front-file loading should be performed every day.

+The script requires a number of parameters.
+These are parsed and documented by Python's argparse library, so a usage statement can be found by running the script with the -h argument.

+Guidance is provided below for setting default parameters, followed by instructions for executing specific tasks.

 ## Set database connection parameters